JB0nline/Snake/README.md

 # Snake
-A simple game of the classic game Snake.
-Designed more as a proof on concept.
+A simple game of Snake.
+Designed more as a proof of concept and for a bit of down time programming.
+Uses the state manager architecture.